 Learn About How to Be Reimbursed for Paying Community Bills in an Arizona Divorce

-The question sometimes arises whether a spouse may receive reimbursement for paying community bills during a divorce in Arizona.
+The question sometimes arises whether a spouse may be reimbursed for paying community bills in an Arizona divorce.

 The Arizona Court of Appeals addressed that issue in the published decision in the case of Bobrow vs. Bobrow.